brucemack/microlink/README.md

 justing writing 12 bits to it.
 There are other control bits in the message being sent to the MCP4725 on the I2C bus and those need to be configured properly.

+The DAC I2C writes are done inside of the same interrupt service routine that performs the ADC read.
+This interrupt is set to run at exactly 8kHZ by setting the ADC FIFO depth to 1.
+The ADC and DAC are both running constantly, regardless of whether the system is transmitting or receiving.

 ### Bus Protocol